GhoshAni/GAN_My-Dissertation/README.md

 So an Image captured in a particular location will show some changes in the constructions compared to a previous image captured in the same location.
 The goal of this project is to find out a possible approach to generate images similar to the changed landscape given input images of the same location with a time-lapse basically trans- lating to predict an image from a given image after a certain time lapse.
 Image to Image translation techniques available within the GAN family is chosen specifically as GAN has been successfully used to generate images for generating maps or rivers or different land- scapes from satellite images.

 This repository provides a sample GAN architecture.
 The code for this work belongs to BirdI and can not be published.
-Please note all the satellite images is this document are property of BirdI and shoul not be used commercially.
+Please note all the satellite images used in this document are property of BirdI and should not be used commercially.

 References: